xiaolw95/NetMoss2/README.md

     [ggplot2](https://ggplot2.tidyverse.org/)
     [reshape2](https://cran.r-project.org/web/packages/reshape2/index.html)

-First, install all R packages:
+First, install all R packages.
+You can install them manually or use the following code.
+Some of these packages may be complicated to install.
  ```
  local({r <- getOption("repos")
 r["CRAN"] <- "http://mirrors.tuna.tsinghua.edu.cn/CRAN/"